Module trase.tools.aws.metadata

 bucket : optional

-the s3 bucket to upload the file and metadata file to.
+the s3 bucket to upload the file and metadata to.
 Defaults to bucket defined in trase.config.settings.

 do_upload : optional